rapyuta-robotics/alica/alica-supplementary/alica_designer_runtime/README.md

 Plans Path: The exact path (relative to repo root) where you want the plans to be available in the newly created branch after export.
 If kept empty there are two possibilities for Plans Path:
 Same as the Plans Path in the previous import operation.
-If there wasn’t any previous import operation the plans will be available inside the ‘plan_elems’ folder in repo root.
+If there was not any previous import operation the plans will be available inside the ‘plan_elems’ folder in repo root.

 ## 4 Code-Generation
 To generate the source code you need to download